Drywall Taping and Mudding in Billings, MT

 3

-We apply one or two more thin coats, each wider than the last, allowing proper drying time in between.
-After the final coat dries, we carefully sand the entire surface until it's perfectly smooth and ready for primer.
+We apply one or two more thin coats of mud, each wider than the last, allowing proper drying time between applications.
+Each coat gets sanded lightly to remove imperfections and create a perfectly smooth transition.

 4